Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Yankee Doodle Hollow Website | Hours: 24 hours | Entrance: Free

-Yankee Doodle Hollow is a short 0.8-mile hike and is one of the best slot canyons in Utah.
-Seasoned slot canyoneers can bring a rope and rappel down into the canyon, while beginners can tackle the enclosed space on foot.
+Yankee Doodle Hollow is a short 0.8-mile hike and one of the best slot canyons in Utah.
+Seasoned canyoneers can bring a rope and rappel down into the canyon, while beginners can tackle the enclosed space on foot.

 An adventure through Yankee Doodle Hollow includes shimmying your way over boulders caught between canyon walls and treading through water (depending on the season).